ruphail/peptidebase/README.md

 A comprehensive database for antimicrobial peptides, designed to accelerate research in fighting antibiotic resistance.

-This project exists to merge the existing AMP databases that are currently scattered around the internet:
+This project exists to merge the existing AMP databases that are currently scattered around the internet in a similar vein to pubChem and ProteinDB:
 - APD3
 - CAMPR3
 - DBAASP v3